ch-iv/montage/README.md

 ```

 ### What is the purpose of this program?
 This program is a part of a code-oriented presentation suite I am working on.
-Presenting code is a difficult task -- this makes it easier.
+Presenting code is a difficult task -- Montage makes it easier.